Jerry-Terrasse/ollama_load_balancer/README.md

 Streaming is implemented using `Newline Delimited JSON format` (ndjson).
 See `Content-Type: application/x-ndjson`.

 Each line of the ndjson format is mapped to one object in a JSON array.

+## TODOs
+- Test cancel generation from continue.dev

+- Test kill VS Code while generating

+- Test pause VM running ollama while generating

+- Test CTRL+C on Ollama while generating

+- Test HTTP GET request instead of POST- do we really need that check in the beginning?

+- Test with "stream: false" https://github.com/ollama/ollama/pull/639

+- Make servers list configurable externally to the compiled `ollama_load_balancer.exe`

+- Add feature that stops using bad Ollama server:\
+	Servers in the list might not all be reliable or even exist at the specified IP address.

+	The algorithm is simple.
+If a request from a specific server fails (even once) the client will get a `StatusCode::BAD_GATEWAY` error that one time.
+Since the server has failed our dear client, the server is marked untrusted.

+	An untrusted server is picked only if there is no available trusted server.

+	In the lucky event that an untrusted server gets picked, it gets another chance- and can earn full immediate forgiveness.

+	What happens when we need to choose an untrusted server, and there are multiple unstrusted servers available?
+Who do we give the chance to?

+	Just cycle through the untrusted servers!
+	Every untrusted server that you chose and response failed, mark as "second_chance_given" = true

+	When choosing an untrusted server, only choose a server that hasn't been given a second chance.

+	If all untrusted servers have already been given a second chance, mark all servers as "second_chance_given" = false so that you can cycle through them again!

+	When a server initially becomes untrusted, it might have been a single mishap, so initially it should have "second_chance_given" = false.

 ## Dependencies
 These are the versions I used: